-We do so with this blog – sharing everything we’ve learned from our journey to an eBay business grossing more than $100K / month.
+In this blog we share everything we’ve learned from our journey to an eBay business grossing more than $100K a month.

-In this post I’ll share 5 eBay selling tips that I wish I got when I was starting selling on eBay.
+In this post I’ll share 5 eBay selling tips that I wish I got when I just started selling on eBay, let’s start!

 Here is the secret to long term success on eBay (or any business venture for that matter),